 Our verdict

-Whether going fast or taking it easy on your training runs, the Altra Rivera 2 is a do-it-all daily trainer that's lively and energetic.
+Whether we go fast or take it easy on our training runs, the Altra Rivera 2 is a do-it-all daily trainer that's lively and energetic.
 It also delivers a natural-feeling run with its zero-drop design.
-On top of this, it's a trusty pick for runners who want a light, well-cushioned running shoe that can gobble up long miles on the road.
+On top of this, we established that it's a trusty pick for runners who want a light, well-cushioned running shoe that can gobble up long miles on the road.

 Pros